 - Write up your notes and send them off to the Regional Chair ASAP if it is a participating production.
 The only people that see the written response will be the selection team.
 Only the response form is filled out and given to the school before you leave campus that night.
 A copy goes to the regional chair with your reimbursement form.
 Both the response form and reimbursement forms can be downloaded from the website using a pass code give to you by the chair when you agree to a response.
 An associate production requires only the response form.

-- Consider nominations for Certificate of Merit, Evening of Scenes, Student Stage Manager, and Student Director for the Ten-Minute Play Festival and include them in your report to the regional chair.
+- Consider nominations for Certificate of Merit, Evening of Scenes, and Student Stage Manager, and include them in your report to the regional chair.

 - You may be asked for a written response as a faculty promotion or departmental tool.
 You may choose to write a written response as an individual faculty member of an institution of higher learning but may not write one as a KCACTF respondent.
 It is at your discretion.

 On-Line Response Report

 - Evening of Scenes

 - Student director nominee for the Ten Minute Play Festival

 - Student stage manager nominee for the Ten Minute Play Festival

 NPP Response Form